-

 Origin: Anxi County (Chinese: 安溪县, pinyin Ānxīxiàn), Quanzhou Urban District (泉州, Quánzhōu), Fujian Province (福建, Fújiàn).

-This tea is a weakly fermented oolong tea grown in the south of Fujian Province, Anxi County.
-The plantations are located at an altitude of 700 to 900 meters.
-It got its name due to the wonderful aroma of the fragrance of a flowering brown tree and the shade of the brewed tea leaf, similar to gold.
+This tea is a lightly fermented oolong grown in Anxi County, southern Fujian Province.
+The plantations are located at altitudes of 700 to 900 meters.
+It gets its name from the wonderful aroma of blooming brown wood and the golden hue of the brewed tea leaves.

 Young shoots with two or three leaves are used for production.
-First, the raw material is dried in the fresh air, then the leaves are crushed until the juice is released to speed up the fermentation process.
-After that, the raw material, laid out on bamboo mats, is allowed to soak up oxygen and only then is it lightly fried in special vats.
+First, the raw material is dried in the open air, then the leaves are crushed until the juice is released to speed up the fermentation process.
+Afterwards, the raw material is spread on bamboo mats to absorb oxygen and then lightly roasted in special vats.

-There is a beautiful legend about the appearance of this golden drink.
-It says that long ago in Anxi County, newlyweds on their wedding day received two tea bush sprouts as a gift, which took root near their house and yielded a harvest.
-The harvest was so wonderful that they began to grow this oolong with such a beautiful name.
-Huang Jin Gui has a deep and rich aroma, with notes of mountain flowers and fruits that lead to a creamy sweetness.
+There's a beautiful legend about the origins of this golden-hued drink.
+It says that long ago, in Anxi County, newlyweds received two tea plant sprouts as a gift on their wedding day.
+These sprouts took root near their home and produced a harvest.
+The harvest was so excellent that they began cultivating this oolong with its beautiful name.
+Huang Jin Gui has a deep and rich aroma, with notes of mountain flowers and fruits that transition to a creamy sweetness.

-The aftertaste of this infusion is long and fresh, leaving an impression of the purity of mountain air, with a subtle cinnamon and nutty flavor, somewhat reminiscent of homemade cinnamon pie.
-When brewed, the tea leaf acquires exactly that golden color with a greenish tint for which it received its name.
+The aftertaste of this infusion is long and fresh, evoking the purity of mountain air, with a subtle cinnamon and nutty flavor reminiscent of homemade cinnamon pie.
+When steeped, the tea leaves acquire the golden, greenish hue that gives this tea its name.

-Among the beneficial properties of this oolong, it is worth noting the removal of toxins and waste from the body, the rejuvenating effect and the normalization of metabolism.
-When drinking this drink, you are guaranteed a boost of energy and good mood!
-This is especially important during the working day, because it promotes active brain function, improving memory and concentration.
+Among the beneficial properties of this oolong tea are its ability to remove toxins and waste from the body, its rejuvenating effect, and its normalizing metabolism.
+Drinking this drink will definitely boost your energy and improve your mood!
+This is especially important during the workday, as it promotes active brain function, improving memory and concentration.

-The tea easily withstands 7-8 steepings at a rate of 7-10 grams of brewing, at a water temperature of 85-90°C. It opens up perfectly in a gaiwan made of fine porcelain.
+This tea easily withstands 7-8 steepings, using 7-10 grams of tea leaves, at a water temperature of 85-90°C. It unfolds beautifully in a fine porcelain gaiwan.

 Name in Chinese